jholleran/calvingcamerareviews/products/short-range-ip-calving-camera.md

 ---
 layout: product
-slug: long-range-ip-camera
+slug: short-range-ip-camera
-title: Long Range IP Calving Camera System
+title: Short Range Calving Camera System
-subTitle: Long Range IP Calving Camera System
+subTitle: Short Range PTZ IP Calving Camera System
-image: ip-calving-camera-system.png
+image: short-range-ip-calving-camera-system.png
-price: €350.00
+price: €250.00
-rating: 4.6
+rating: 4.4
 text-color: gray
-description: This IP Calving Camera System is ideal when there is a long distance between the shed and the house.
-It combines a calving camera with two wireless directional antennas.
+description: IP Calving Camera System with Pan/Tilt & Zoom functionality.
+View large areas of your cattle shed with the single camera.
+Ideal when there is not a large distance from house to the shed.

 images:
    - title: IP Camera with Pan\Tilt & Zoom functionality.
      name: ip-camera.jpg
-   - title: Long range Directional Antennas.
-     name: two-directional-antennas.jpg
    - title: Connect equipement with ethernet cables.
      name: 25-ethernet-cable.jpg
    - title: Router to connect system to PC or Laptop.
      name: router.jpg
 ---

-{{ page.description }} The maximum range of this is system 5km.
+{{ page.description }}

-If you want to get more information about how to set this type of system see this link: <a href="{{site.baseurl}}/wireless/2015/05/26/ip-wireless-directional-antenns.html">IP Wireless Directional Antennas</a>
+If you want to get more information about how to set this type of system see this link: <a href="{{site.baseurl}}/ip/2015/04/24/ip-calving-camera-system.html">IP Calving Camera System</a>

 The IP Camera has <a href="{{site.baseurl}}/ptz/2015/04/26/ptz-calving-camera.html">PTZ</a> functions so you can scan 360 degree around the shed.
 It also has high quality video, so enjoy clear uninterrupted camera footage from your laptop, computor, or smart phone.